CharlesSieg/articles/aws/For Developers - Why Use Docker.md

 2. Since two versions of Node.js are now needed, [nvm](https://github.com/creationix/nvm) must be used to switch between Node.js versions.

-3. ...
+3. Two Redis caches are now needed, one for the old client project and one for the new web service, using either separate host IPs or separate ports.

 Containerization with Docker solves all of these issues.
+In the simplest configuration, a Docker container can be created which hosts all of these services: Node.js, Redis, RabbitMQ, and MySQL.
+An example of this can be found in my Samples repo.

 ## Portability